Abdalqadir as-Sufi: Teaching

 Abdalqadir as-Sufi taught that suicide terrorism is forbidden under Islamic law, that its psychological pattern stems from nihilism, and that it "draws attention away from the fact that capitalism has failed."

-He has stated that Britain is on "the edge of terminal decline" and that only Britain's Muslim population can "revitalise this ancient realm".
+He stated that Britain was on "the edge of terminal decline" and that only Britain's Muslim population could "revitalise this ancient realm".
 He wrote extensively on the importance of monarchy and personal rule.
-He regarded the face veil (or niqab) of Muslim women as unislamic, describing it as an "evil hinduisation of women".
+He regarded the face veil (or niqab) of Muslim women as un-Islamic, describing it as an "evil Hinduisation of women".

-In 2006, he issued a fatwa, following a visit and speech given by then Pope Benedict XVI in Germany.
+In 2006, he issued a fatwa, following a visit and speech given by Pope Benedict XVI in Germany.
 In his Fatwa Concerning the Deliberations of Pope Benedict XVI in Germany, he stated that "in my opinion, Pope Benedict XVI is guilty of insulting the Messenger of Allah".
 He was an early mentor of American Sufi scholar, Hamza Yusuf.

 Murabitun World Movement

 In February 2014 he distanced himself from the dinar and dirham movement, saying, "So, I now dis-associate myself from all activity involving the Islamic gold dinar and silver dirham".
 The other major condition of a correct Zakat, he argued, is the existence of personal rule, or Amirate, since Zakat is, by Qur'anic injunction, accepted rulings and established practice, taken by the leader, not given as a voluntary sadaqa.